-5. There will be no boom-boom in the boom-boom room.
-Sorry, ladies, but sex is a big, fat no for the first six weeks of recovery.
-We know, we know, but It's only six small weeks of your entire life — trust us, there are worse things!
+5. There will be no boom-boom in the bedroom.
+Sorry ladies, but sex is a big fat no for up to the first six to eight weeks of recovery.
+We know, we know, but It's only a short time — trust us, there are worse things!

 More labiaplasty information:

 - How long does labiaplasty recovery take?

 Did we miss anything?
 Add your tips in the comments below!